graphpaperpress/Sell-Media/readme.txt

 * You must enable Auto Return Payment Data Transfer in PayPal for purchases to be recorded.
 See readme.txt for instructions.

 == Changelog ==

+= 2.0.1 =
+* New Feature: Galleries.
+Upload multiple files.
+* New Feature: Gallery navigation.
+* New Feature: Sales stats for each product.
+* New Feature: View counts for each product.
+* New Feature: Lightbox notification text.
+* New Feature: Automatic classes for Checkout and Lightbox menu items.
+* New Feature: Upgrade notices for extensions.
+* New Feature: Dashicon integration.
+* Tweak: Updated download methods for accepting $attachment_id.
+* Tweak: Lightbox changes to accomodate $attachment_id.
+* Tweak: Lightbox now uses serialized multidimensional array.
+* Tweak: Flush permalinks if slug changed on settings.
+* Tweak
+* Bugfix: Missing sell_media_image class.
+* Bugix: Notice fix on system info and payments pages.

 = 2.0 =
 * New Feature: Breadcrumb navigation options.